-Sponsored post: I received a digital copy of this book for free on a read-to-review basis.
-Thanks to Egmont USA and Edelweiss.
+I received an advance copy of this book for free.
+Thanks to HarperCollins and Edelweiss.

 Blurb (from Goodreads):

 Thelma & Louise meets Simon vs. the Homo Sapiens Agenda in a brave, timely YA about two teens who embark on a cross-country road trip.

 Dylan doesn’t have a lot of experience with comfort.
 His room in the falling-down Village Estates can generously be categorized as “squalid,” and he sure as hell isn’t getting any love from his mother, who seemed to—no, definitely did—enjoy the perks that went along with being the parent of a “cancer kid.”

 His only escape has been in the form of his favorite video game—World of Warcraft—and the one true friend who makes him feel understood, even if it is just online: Nuba.
 And now that Dylan is suddenly in remission, he wants to take Nuba on a real mission, one he never thought he’d live to set out on: a journey to a mysterious ship in the middle of the Salton Sea.